Pennsylvania WIC Offices are OPEN during the federal government shutdown! Please keep your appointments!

-For more than 40 years the Delaware County Women, Infants and Children’s Program (WIC) has been providing valuable nutritional counseling, breastfeeding support, nutritious foods and referrals to thousands of women and children.
+For more than 40 years the Delaware County Women, Infants and Children’s Program (WIC) has been providing valuable nutrition counseling, breastfeeding support, nutritious foods and referrals to thousands of families.
 WIC’s mission is to improve the health and well-being of this population during critical stages of growth and development as well as to improve their long-term health.

 In 2014, Delaware County was home to more than 18,544 poor children, with about half living in deep poverty.
 Each month WIC serves about 9,500 eligible participants, which equals 75 percent of the 13,000 eligible women and children in the county.